Hims vs Ro for GLP-1 Weight Loss: Cost, Dosing, and What You Actually Get

 View Price Comparison →Alternatives Worth Considering

 Hims and Ro spend the most on advertising, which is part of why they're priced where they are.
-Several smaller telehealth providers offer comparable or better pricing on compounded GLP-1s.
-Three to know about:
+Several smaller telehealth providers offer comparable or lower pricing on compounded GLP-1s.
+Three worth knowing about (publicly listed pricing as of early 2026 — verify current rates before subscribing):

-- Strut Health — Oral compounded semaglutide from $99/mo with auto-refill.
-The cheapest oral option after Hims, with injectable upgrades available.
+- Strut Health — Oral compounded semaglutide starting around $99/mo with auto-refill.
+The cheapest oral option we've seen after Hims, but the auto-refill means you have to remember to cancel actively if you stop.

-- Yucca Health — Compounded semaglutide from $175/mo first month, tirzepatide from $258/mo.
-No live video visit required, which speeds up onboarding considerably.
+- Yucca Health — Compounded semaglutide around $175/mo first month, tirzepatide around $258/mo.
+No live video visit required, which is the fastest path to a prescription among providers we've looked at.
+Tradeoff: less rapport with a prescriber and a thinner medical safety net.

 How to Choose the Right Provider